 13. House of the Faun

-This was a basin-like structure that captured rainwater since there would be a hole in the roof above. which.
+This was a basin-like structure that captured rainwater since there would be a hole in the roof above.
 Back in the day, someone would have been able to see this statue if they peered from the main doorway into the house.

-It is worth noting that the famous Alexander mosaic was originally housed in this palace.
+It’s worth noting that the famous Alexander mosaic was originally housed in this palace.
 Unfortunately, you won’t be able to see the mosaic now, since it is in the Archeology Museum of Naples.
 However, it is interesting to note that the famous Battle of Issus, where Alexander crushed Darius, only happened 150 years before this palace was built.

 14. Cave Canem Mosaic

-At the entrance to the House of the Tragic Poet (see above) there is a mosaic of a dog with letters, which was to act like a doormat, below it that says in Latin – Cave Canem- which translated means- Beware of the dog.
-This just goes to show you that we haven’t changed after 2,000 years.
+At the entrance to the House of the Tragic Poet (see above) there is a mosaic of a dog with letters, which was like a doormat.
+The letters read Cave Canem in Latin, which means “Beware of the dog”.
+This just goes to show, we haven’t changed much after 2,000 years.

 15. Mt.
 Vesuvius

-On August 24th, 79 AD Mt.
+On August 24th, A.D.
+79, Mt.
 Vesuvius unleashed its fury by sending a smoke cloud 10 miles into the air and pelting the city with fire and pumice missiles.
-The following day, those who stayed in the city (supposedly around 2,000) were killed by a toxic gas that swept through the city.
+The following day, those who stayed in the city (supposedly around 2,000 people) were killed by a toxic gas that swept through the city.